ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Ask not what you can do for your compiler, ask what your compiler can do for you.
 In this article I will show what Kotlin tools actually…</blockquote>

 <h3>3.
-Modeling ViewModel State in Android: A Guide to Clean, Scalable Patterns - <a href="https://medium.com/clean-android-dev/modeling-viewmodel-state-in-android-a-guide-to-clean-scalable-patterns-d42932ade940" target="_blank" rel="noopener noreferrer">link</a></h3>
+Australia’s 3G Shutdown - Why your 4G/5G Phone is now Blocked! - <a href="https://medium.com/@jamesdwho/australias-3g-shutdown-why-your-4g-5g-phone-is-now-blocked-5900cd5361e2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Denis Brandi`**
+✍️ **posted by `James Parker`**

-<blockquote>Poorly designed models create a cascade of complications for every component that depends on them.
-In the case of presentation models, when…</blockquote>
+<blockquote>Corporate Self Interest & the Failures of Government & Regulators</blockquote>

 <h3>4.
-Top 5 Extension Functions Every Jetpack Compose Developer Should Have - <a href="https://medium.com/proandroiddev/top-5-extension-functions-every-jetpack-compose-developer-should-have-cbf2c50d557c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building consistency at scale: Our journey with Compose Design System - <a href="https://medium.com/glovo-engineering/building-consistency-at-scale-our-journey-with-compose-design-system-8a12b6d261be" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dobri Kostadinov`**
+✍️ **posted by `Matias Isella`**

-<blockquote>Bonus: 5 Must-Have Extensions for the View System as well</blockquote>
+<blockquote>This article explores the journey of creating a Compose Design System to support multiple applications at scale, focusing on API design.</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>